chainguard-dev/platform-examples/image-mapper/README.md

 # image-mapper

-An example of matching non-Chainguard images to their Chainguard equivalents.
+A tool for matching non-Chainguard images to their Chainguard equivalents.

 ## Usage